Why Me (Styx song): Background

+The song incorporates a horn section and features interplay between Styx guitarist James Young and a saxophone played by Steve Eisen.
 Wichita Beacon reviewer Terre Johnson stated that "Why Me" (along with "Babe" and "Love in the Midnight" from the same album) incorporates Styx' first use of strings and horns and that those instruments "provide effective textures."

 Ultimate Classic Rock critic Eduardo Rivadavia regarded "Why Me" as one of the songs on Cornerstone that combined "Styx’s familiar hard-rock foundation and instrumental prowess...with incrementally catchy choruses, gorgeous three-part harmonies, loads of bright synthesizers and even saxophones" while avoiding "the complicated arrangements or cerebral wordplay" from Styx's earlier records.

 The song was an unexpected single.
 The original plan was for the ballad "First Time" to be released as the second single following the #1 single "Babe."
 In fact some radio stations in the U.S. were starting to play "First Time".
 However, guitarist Tommy Shaw did not want to release a second ballad right after "Babe".
 This disagreement resulted in DeYoung being fired briefly from the band in early 1980.
 DeYoung reluctantly agreed, and "Why Me" was chosen by A&M Records to be the second single.